Skip to main content

 HIGH AVAILABILITY

-Vegetarian options excellent in Bhutan - Buddhism encourages vegetarianism, many observe meat-free days (full moon, new moon, Buddhist holidays).
-Traditional vegetarian: ema datshi (chili cheese), kewa datshi (potato cheese), shamu datshi (mushroom cheese), red rice dishes, vegetable momos.
-Monasteries serve vegetarian meals.
-Organic farming mandate supports fresh vegetables year-round.
+Vegetarians eat well in Bhutan.
+Buddhism leans toward meat-free eating, and many people keep meat-free days on the full moon, new moon, and Buddhist holidays.
+Standard vegetarian plates include ema datshi (chili cheese), kewa datshi (potato cheese), shamu datshi (mushroom cheese), red rice dishes, and vegetable momos.
+Monasteries serve vegetarian meals, and the organic farming push keeps fresh vegetables coming year-round.

 vegan